It's possible to boost the value of your loyalty points by up to eight times without spending a penny.

 You need to be careful here, as promotional leaflets for many credit card schemes use a neat double-counting trick.
 Take this example from the Tesco Clubcard credit card website:

-While the marketing intimates using this card in Tesco is a hefty boost, it's not.
-Its normal loyalty card pays eight points per £4 anyway, so the credit card only adds one extra point.
+While the marketing hints using this card in Tesco is a hefty boost, its normal loyalty card pays one point per £1 anyway.
+So the credit card only adds one extra point.
 Put another way, you gain a quarter of a point per pound spent.
 It's this amount you should compare to Top Cashback Cards.

 Boost your loyalty points

 You accumulate Tesco points at a rate of one per pound spent.
-You earn them in-store at Tesco, or via its partners such as Eon.
+You earn them in-store at Tesco, or via partners such as E.on.

 Clubcard Rewards.
 Triple or quadruple points value when redeemed elsewhere

 This is the powerhouse of the Tesco points boosting method.
-Trade in normal vouchers for Tesco's special Clubcard Rewards vouchers, and each £5 voucher becomes worth £15 or £20 to use on a non-Tesco item or service.
+Trade in normal vouchers for Tesco's special Clubcard Rewards vouchers, and each £10 voucher becomes worth up to £40 in exchange and rewards.

-Clubcard Rewards include train tickets, days out, magazine subscriptions such as Cosmo, travel including Virgin hols, gifts, hotel rooms and more.
-Among the options are an £18 RAC membership (see Breakdown Rewards), a Cineworld ticket for £4 in points, or a year's Merlin theme parks pass for £42.50.
+Clubcard Rewards include train tickets, days out, magazine subscriptions such as Cosmopolitan, travel including Virgin holidays, gifts, hotel rooms and more.
+Among the options are an £18 RAC membership (see Breakdown Rewards), a Cineworld ticket for £4 in points, or a year's Merlin theme parks pass for £50.

 The list price of goods in the brochure is sometimes higher than the market price, so you may not always get 3x or 4x value.
 Yet if you're exchanging to buy something you would've bought anyway, it is a great deal.

+A maximum 4,000 Clubcard points can be earned with E.on.
 It's NOT worth switching to Eon purely for this, switch to the cheapest provider for your postcode and energy use.
-See the Cheap Gas & Elec guide for full info on how.
+See the Cheap Gas & Elec guide for info on how to do it.

 Tesco Credit Card.
 An additional 1 point per £4 spend

-Join Tesco's Clubs Mailing list.
-It sends special extra points vouchers
+Join Tesco's clubs.
+They send special extra points vouchers

-If you join one of Tesco's clubs, such as wine, food, baby or healthy living (see full list) you'll get vouchers in its emails to earn extra points when buying relevant products.
+If you join one of Tesco's clubs, such as its Baby Club or Christmas Savers, you'll get vouchers in its emails to earn extra points when buying relevant products.

-Look out for any Tesco promotions offering extra clubcard points, as these can open up loopholes where it's worth buying the goods even if you don't want them.
+Look out for any Tesco promotions offering extra Clubcard points.
+These can open up loopholes where it's worth buying the goods even if you don't want them.

-The best examples are the famous Beef In Gravy & Johnsons baby powder loopholes which originated on this site and ended up in all the papers.
+The best examples are the famous Johnson's Baby Powder and beef-in-gravy loopholes which originated on this site and ended up in all the papers.
 They worked like this:

-When you bought any two Johnsons products, you got 100 extra points.
-The cheapest item was baby powder, at 76p; this meant you could therefore spent £1.52 to get 101 points, worth £4.04 of Clubcard deals vouchers, making more than £2.50 PROFIT
+When you bought any two Johnson's products, you got 100 extra points.
+The cheapest item was baby powder, at 76p.
+This meant you could spend £1.52 to get 101 points, worth £4.04 of Clubcard deals vouchers, making more than £2.50 PROFIT.

-With the similar beef in gravy episode, one MoneySaver bought a few hundred pounds' worth, donated it to a homeless shelter and used the points for a return trip for two to New Zealand.
-Though do be slightly careful, as Tesco reserves the right to block people for fair usage breaches.
+With the similar beef-in-gravy episode, one MoneySaver bought a few hundred pounds' worth, donated it to a homeless shelter and used the points for a return trip for two to New Zealand.
+Be careful with these loopholes, as Tesco reserves the right to block people for fair usage breaches.
 All major loopholes will go in the free weekly email.

 Even if you can't make a profit, the bonuses can lead to serious discounts.
-For instance, Tesco once sold iPod Shuffles for £49 - a good price, and it gave 999 bonus points on top of the usual points.
-These were worth £42 of Clubcard Deals, meaning the iPod effectively cost £7.
+For instance, Tesco once sold iPod Shuffles for £49 - a good price, adding 999 bonus points on top of the usual points.
+These were worth £42 of Clubcard Deals, so the iPod effectively cost £7.

 Compared with the top cashback card, which pays up to 5% cashback initially (see Top Cashback Cards), this is weak.
 Following the 0% period, if you don't pay the Tesco card off in full, you'll pay 16.9% representative APR.